 Instructions

-- Combine evaporated milk, condensed milk, brown sugar and water in a large saucepan and mix together until all the sugar has melted.
+- Combine the evaporated milk, the sweetened condensed milk, brown sugar and water in a large and deep saucepan and mix until all of the sugar dissolves.
+Then add the saucepan to medium heat and bring to a slow boil.
+Do not stir before the mixture boils.

 Notes